“There is nothing better than a friend unless it is a friend with chocolate.” – Charles Dickens

 Chocolate Milk For Kids

-Also, chocolate milk has lesser added sugar compared to other flavored milk drinks.
+Also, chocolate milk has less added sugar compared to other flavored milk drinks.
 What’s more, chocolate milk is a healthier, tastier replacement to sweetened beverages and sodas that add a lot of empty calories leading to weight gain.

-Here is even better news: chocolate milk has 16 essential nutrients including proteins, vitamin A, B12, B6 and D, calcium, riboflavin, niacin, phosphorous, zinc, selenium, magnesium and folate among others.
+Here is even better news: chocolate milk has 16 essential nutrients including proteins, vitamin A, B12, B6 and D, calcium, riboflavin, niacin, phosphorus, zinc, selenium, magnesium and folate among others.
 So the next time your child wants a drink, you know chocolate milk is the answer.

 Is Chocolate Healthy For Kids?

 Children love chocolate in any form: bar, drink, melted, frosted and even powdered.
 In fact, kids love them so much that you can bribe them with chocolates.
 That said, should kids be eating chocolate every day?
 Is chocolate milk for kids a good idea?